hakanayaz/PIRQ_Draft/Module 2/README.md

 Because many of the most accessible tools and frameworks are built around superconducting backends, our work up until now has displayed a distinct bias in that direction.
 In [this section](4_Other_Architectures), we aim to balance the scale by generating QIR (as we did in the last tutorial) which is specifically targeted to an ion trap backend, as well as using a Qiskit backend configured like an ion trap architecture.
 Finally, we have a tutorial for Pennylane, which runs on photonic chips.

 ### 5. QHAL (Quantum Hardware Abstraction Layer)

+As a first foray into the backend of compilation, in [this tutorial](5_QHAL_Had_Backend) we configure our own simple hardware simulator with a specific geometry and basis gate set, and use the Qiskit transpiler in order to succesfully execute code on it.

 ### WIP Section